-For a truly distinctive shopping experience, head to the Hammock Shops in Pawleys Island.
+For a truly distinctive shopping experience, head to the Hammock Shops Village in Pawleys Island.
 Dwarfed by majestic ancient oaks, the Hammock Shops have been in business for over 75 years and have become a local staple.
-Here, you can find everything from gourmet food items and gifts to handcrafted clothes and accessories.
+At the Original Hammock Shop, you can find everything from gourmet food items and gifts to handcrafted clothes and accessories.
 Visitors can also watch as local artisans make what this venue is famous for – hammocks!
+If you get hungry, grab a bite at the very cozy and quaint BisQit.
+Here you’ll find southern comfort food with a modern twist from burgers served on biscuits to biscuit sandwiches!
 As the name suggests, hammocks as well as rocking chairs are plentiful, encouraging visitors to take a seat and enjoy a relaxing afternoon in the heart of the low country.

 For great eats, stop by the Murrells Inlet Marsh Walk.
 Located along the inlet, the Marsh Walk offers a variety of restaurants connected by an oceanfront boardwalk.
 Enjoy some of the most succulent seafood around as you enjoy breathtaking views.
 Most of the restaurants offer covered outdoor dining, making taking advantage of the views easy.
-In addition, most offer live music throughout the week, making Marsh Walk a great place for late night drinks and music.
-Popular hot spots include Bovine’s Wood Fired Specialties, Wahoos Fish House, and Captain Dave’s Dockside Restaurant.
+In addition, most offer live music throughout the week, making Marsh Walk a great place for late-night drinks and music, Bubba’s Love Shak is a favorite.
+Other popular hot spots include Bovine’s Wood Fired Specialties, Wahoos Fish House, The Claw House, and Wicked Tuna, which boasts some of the best sushi along the Grand Strand.
 After dinner, enjoy a scenic stroll along the boardwalk and work off those calories.

 The south side offers visitors a slower pace and a nice change from the bustling atmosphere of Myrtle Beach.
 With rich culture and friendly locals, taking a trip to the south side is an absolute must on your next Myrtle Beach vacation.
 From unique shopping to decadent dining, take a break from the beach and come on down!